 But some inkjet printers expend ink to clean their heads, meaning it isn’t actually used for printing.
-If you go for a printer on our Best Buy list, its low running costs will keep your wallet happy.
+If you go for a printer on our Best Buy list, its low running costs will keep your bank balance happy.

 If you’re all about productivity, a laser printer may be a better choice.
 Best Buy laser printers shine when printing black-text documents and professional-looking office graphics.

-Although laser printers are typically a bit more expensive than inkjets, they print a lot more pages from each toner cartridge, and so the cost per black-and-white or colour page is usually much less.
+Although laser printers are typically a bit more expensive than inkjets, they print a lot more pages from each toner cartridge.
+So the cost per black-and-white or colour page is usually much less.
 As an office workhorse, a laser printer takes some beating.

-Consumer inkjets are usually quite small, so they don't take up much space in your study or spare room, and they're usually quiet, too.
+Consumer inkjets are usually quite small, so they don't take up much space in your home, and they're usually quiet, too.

 Inkjets are cheaper to buy than laser printers, but running costs can be higher.
 This is because of the ink they use during cleaning cycles, meaning it isn't actually used to print.
 With inefficient inkjets, costs per printed page can be much higher than with laser printers.

-When it comes to printing black-text documents quickly and efficiently, you can't go far wrong with a laser printer.
-You can get mono laser models, or go for a colour laser if you want to produce professional-looking business graphics, too.
+When it comes to printing mono (black-and-white) documents quickly and efficiently, you can't go far wrong with a laser printer.
+You can get a colour laser if you want to produce professional-looking business graphics, too.

 Laser printers are normally faster than inkjets when printing, and can handle a heavier workload if you’re planning to print a lot of pages every month.

-Plus, while the toner cartridges are expensive to buy, each one prints a lot more pages than an set of inkjet cartridges, so the actual cost per black-and-white or colour page is usually much less.
+Plus, while the toner cartridges are expensive to buy, each one prints a lot more pages than a set of inkjet cartridges.
+So the actual cost per black-and-white or colour page is usually much less.

 However, as well as being generally more expensive to buy, laser printers are usually bulkier and noisier than the equivalent inkjet printer and will take up more space on your desk.